|

 programs is almost identical; they differ in only a few lines.
 To run the Swing version instead of the

-Charva version, type "sh test.sh swing" instead.
+Charva version, type"sh test.sh swing"instead.
 Note that this program uses the standard Java

 Swing GUI, and therefore your X display must be up and running for this program to work.

-- a traditional serial terminal, such as a VT100 or VT220, logged
+set correctly to match the terminal type.a traditional serial terminal, such as a VT100 or VT220, logged

-- an "xterm" terminal emulator on an X-windows display (don't use the
+directly into the computer's serial portan "xterm" terminal emulator on an X-windows display (don't use the

-"gnome-terminal" application that comes with GNOME; it's buggy)
+"gnome-terminal" application that comes with GNOME; it's buggy)a remote terminal emulator (such as

 PuTTY;